bcdev/zappend/CONTRIBUTING.md

 ## Code style

-Most of the code is compliant to [PEP-8](https://pep8.org/) and formatted using default settings of [black](https://black.readthedocs.io/).
+Most of the code is compliant with [PEP-8](https://pep8.org/) and formatted using default settings of [black](https://black.readthedocs.io/).
 Since black is un-opinionated regarding the order of imports, we use the following three import blocks separated by an empty line: